 - Open the cloth and the thickened yogurt (hung curd/chakka) is ready.

-To make Kesar Pista Shrikhand
+Make Kesar Pista Shrikhand

-- Transfer the hung curd (chakka) to a bowl and add the cardamom powder, powdered sugar, salt and saffron milk to it.
+- Transfer the hung curd (chakka) to a bowl and add the cardamom powder, powdered sugar, and saffron milk to it.
 Mix until well combined.

 - Transfer to the serving bowl and garnish with pistachios and sprinkle some more saffron on top (optional).